melvinquashie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strlen.c - returns length of string s
 3-puts.c - a function that prints a string, followed by a new line, to stdout.
 4-print_rev.c - a function that prints a string, in reverse, followed by a new line.
+5-rev_string.c - Write a function that reverses a string.